The Anthropology Major: Exploring Human Diversity

 Anthropology is the holistic study of humankind, across space and time.

 The discipline is divided into four fields: cultural anthropology, linguistics, archaeology, and physical/biological anthropology, all of which are represented in the department offerings.

-The emerging field of medical anthropology, a cross-over between cultural and physical, is also well represented in the department as demonstrated by our new interdisciplinary major in Sociomedical Sciences, which is administered by the Department of Anthropology.
+The emerging field of medical anthropology, a cross-over between cultural and physical, is also well represented in our major.
+Anthropology majors interested in medical anthropology may consider double majoring in Sociomedical Sciences, which is administered by the Department of Anthropology.